jsncmgs1/spotify_ex/README.md

 ```

 This will take you to the Spotify Authorization page.
 After authorizing your
-app, you will be directed to now authenticate as a Spotify User.
+app, you will be directed to authenticate as a Spotify User.
 When
-successfull, you will be redirected to the callback uri you set in the config
+successfull, you will be redirected to the callback URI you set in the config
 file.